CrossBreezeNL/crossmodel/README.md

 Any code changes will be automatically detected and the application will be re-compiled.
 If you only made changes to the frontend or plugins, simply reloading the running application with `F5` is enough.
-If you also made changes to the backend, you can close and restart the appliaction without manual re-compilation.
+If you also made changes to the backend, you can close and restart the application without manual re-compilation.

 ### Developing in Dev Container